Elie-A-98/yeager-dapp/README.md

 # Announcement

-This project took me about 1.2 weeks in total.
+This project took me about 1+ week in total.
 I was working on another project in parallel which forced me to shift my focus away at some times

 That being said I gave this project priority and I invested time to ensure that my skills were represented before sumitting